tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ValidationMethod](https://rs.tdwg.org/bdqffdq/terms/ValidationMethod)
 - Preferred Label: Validation Method
-- Definition: A data quality solution concept that relates an Validation to its Specifications.
+- Definition: A data quality SolutionsConcept that relates an Validation to its Specifications.
 - SubClass Of: DataQualityMethod; ValidationConcept
-- Comments: The ValidationMethod in bdqffdq is a data quality Solutions level concept describing the relationship between a Specification (technical description of a test) and a Validation (a Criterion in the context of resource type (SingleRecord or MultiRecord) and associated information elements).
+- Comments: The ValidationMethod in bdqffdq is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a Specification (technical description of a test) and a Validation (a Criterion in the context of ResourceType (SingleRecord or MultiRecord) and associated InformationElements).
 VM(va) = {s | s ⊂ S ⋀ va ∈ VA}
 - View in: [term-list](../list/bdqffdq/index.md#ValidationMethod)